schell/mogwai/README.md

 encorporate a virtual DOM with a magical update phase.
 Even in a languague that has performance to spare this step can cause unwanted slowness.

-`mogwai` lives in a happy space between vdom and bare metal.
-It does this by providing the tools needed to declare exactly what DOM changes, and when.
+`mogwai` lives in a happy space between vdom and "bare metal".
+It does this by providing the tools needed to declare exactly which parts of the DOM change, and when.

 These same tools encourage functional progamming patterns like encapsulation over inheritance (or traits, in this case).